Alison Weir Tours

 Dr Michael Jones is a fellow of the Royal Historical Society and a member of the British Commission for Military History.
 He is a leading military historian, with specialist interests in battle psychology and French history.
 He is a member of several distinguished societies in both the UK and France, including the Royal Historical Society and La Société d'Histoire et d'Archéologie de Bretagne.
 Michael's first book, The King's Mother, a biography of Lady Margaret Beaufort, was shortlisted for the prestigious Whitfield Prize.
 He has published nine books since, covering numerous topics from Agincourt and Bosworth to Stalingrad.
 Michael has worked extensively with veterans of the Second World War.
 He is also the author, with Philippa Gregory, of The Women of the Cousins' War and, with Philippa Langley, of The King's Grave: the Search for Richard III; his other titles include 24 Hours at Agincourt; After Hitler; and Bosworth 1485: Psychology of a Battle.
 His most recent work is an acclaimed study of the life of the Black Prince.
 Michael has been a consultant to a number of TV programmes, including Channel 4’s Richard III: Fact or Fiction, the History Channel’s Warriors series, the National Geographic’s Mystery Files and Russia Today’s The Children of Stalingrad.
 HHe has also been interviewed on the BBC’s Today programme and appeared on Melvyn Bragg’s In Our Time.
 He also has years of experience in guiding historical tours.

-Siobhan Clarke, who looks after AWT bookings, pre-tour customer care and admin, has a BA in Modern History and has worked for Historic Royal Palaces for 20 years, delivering tours and lectures on the palaces of Hampton Court,Kensington, the Tower of London and the Banqueting House, Whitehall.
-She lectures for the Smithsonian and is an accredited lecturer for the Arts Society here in the UK.
-Siobhan has featured on BBC Radio‘Women's Hour’ and PBS Television's ‘Secrets of Henry VIII's Palace’.
-Her published work includes A Tudor Christmas with Alison Weir and several books with art historian, Linda Collins, including The Tudors: The Crown, the Dynasty, the Golden Age, and King and Collector: Henry VIII and the art of Kingship.
-Their latest book is Gloriana: Elizabeth I and the art of Queenship.
+Siobhan Clarke has worked for Historic Royal Palaces for 25 years, delivering tours and lectures on the palaces of Hampton Court, Kensington, the Tower of London and the Banqueting House, Whitehall.
+Siobhan has featured on BBC radio and PBS Television's ‘Secrets of Henry VIII's Palace’.
+She lectures for the Smithsonian and is an accredited lecturer for the Arts Society.
+Her published work comprises: ‘A Tudor Christmas’ with Alison Weir (Jonathan Cape, 2018).
+‘The Tudors: The Crown, the Dynasty, the Golden Age’ with Linda Collins (Andre Deutsch, 2019).
+‘King and Collector: Henry VIII and the art of Kingship’ with Linda Collins (History Press, 2021).
+‘Gloriana: Elizabeth I and the art of Queenship’ with Linda Collins (History Press, 2022).

 John Marston has had over fifty years' experience in the travel industry, and he will accompany the tour in the role of Travel Director to ensure that all guests have information on hotels, restaurants, schedule timings, local information and baggage handling etc..
 John has worked for major commercial companies including Land Rover, Jaguar Cars and L'Oreal Cosmetics, arranging world-wide travel for groups of between forty to over four hundred.
 His experience has included planning and booking trips, and personally escorting these groups.
 For Land Rover, John was in charge of their major U.S. dealer group, looking after a party of fifty executive guests and their partners, and arranging visits to London, Eastnor Castle in Herefordshire, the Duke of Atholl's estate at Pitlochry in Scotland, and Gleneagles Hotel in Perthshire, Scotland.
 This was just one of many launch programs that John has organised; his priority has always been to give the highest standard of personal attention to guests' needs.
 John's wife Jo Marston accompanies AWT's tours; her role is to look after guests' pastoral needs and support the team.